leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/uv.rst

 Reset UVs maps each face to fill the UV grid, giving each face the same mapping.

-If we were to use an image that was tileable, the surface would be covered in a smooth repetition of that image, with the image skewed to fit the shape of each individual face.
+If you want to use an image that is tileable, the surface will be covered in a smooth repetition of that image, with the image skewed to fit the shape of each individual face.
 Use this unwrapping option to reset the map and undo any unwrapping (go back to the start).